App-BIAAWC/project-backend/README.md

 # project-backend

 A simple web app made to welcome users with the use of Flask framework.
+Backend part.

 # how to start